 The full press release can be found via the link below.

-The full BLS press release on the March 2019 employment situation can be accessed in the link below:
+The full BLS press release on the July 2019 employment situation can be accessed in the link below.

-The next employment situation report for April 2019 will be released on Friday, May 3, 2019.
+The next employment situation report for August 2019 is scheduled to be released on Friday, September 6, 2019.

 On July 29, 2019, Jeffrey Carr of EPR (along with Tom Kavet of Kavet, Rockler & Associates) presented the updated consensus revenue forecast for the State of Vermont before the Vermont Emergency Board.